pluginpizza/automatic-login/README.md

 1. Visit the Plugins page within your WordPress dashboard and select ‘Add New’
 1. Search for 'Automatic Login' and install the plugin
 1. Activate Automatic Login from your Plugins page

+### Install Automatic Login as a must-use plugin

+Automatic Login also works great as a [must-use plugin](https://wordpress.org/documentation/article/must-use-plugins/):

+1. Add the ‘automatic-login.php’ file to the /wp-content/mu-plugins/ directory

 ### Composer